“I became a bankruptcy attorney to do marketing,” said no bankruptcy attorney ever.

 To learn more about general SEO, I like AHREF’s beginner SEO guide on the subject.
 Moz and Hubspot also tend to have good guides for general SEO.

 Free: Getting on the Google Local Business 3-Pack

 You can get many bankruptcy leads by getting on the Google Local 3-Pack for Google My Business.
 In short, the Google local business 3-pack is the first 3 businesses when doing a search for a specific business.
 Many consider this the holy grail of SEO, but it is quite challenging to obtain.
 In fact, we wrote an entire guide to help bankruptcy attorneys get free bankruptcy leads from the Google 3-Pack.

 Let’s look at an example.
 See the Google local business 3-pack for “bankruptcy attorney San Francisco”.

 At Ascend, we are researching whether it makes sense to help bankruptcy attorneys manage their Google maps ranking.
 Regardless, I’d like to explain how to rank on the Google Maps Local 3-Pack in case you’d like to do it on your own.
-For this, you would set up a Google My Business account, which I definitely recommend.
+To start, you would set up a Google My Business account, which I definitely recommend.
 You can have people provide reviews on this website.

 So, how do you rank in the Google Local Business 3-Pack to get bankruptcy leads?
 Our hypothesis is that it’s a combination of the following: